andreu64388/Managment_tools/src/assets/styles/Fonts/Karla/Karla/README.txt

-Rubik Variable Font
+Karla Variable Font
 ===================

-This download contains Rubik as both variable fonts and static fonts.
+This download contains Karla as both variable fonts and static fonts.

-Rubik is a variable font with this axis: wght
+Karla is a variable font with this axis: wght

 This means all the styles are contained in these files:
-  Rubik-VariableFont_wght.ttf
-  Rubik-Italic-VariableFont_wght.ttf
+  Karla/Karla-VariableFont_wght.ttf
+  Karla/Karla-Italic-VariableFont_wght.ttf

 If your app fully supports variable fonts, you can now pick intermediate styles that aren’t available as static fonts.
-Not all apps support variable fonts, and in those cases you can use the static font files for Rubik: static/Rubik-Light.ttf static/Rubik-Regular.ttf static/Rubik-Medium.ttf static/Rubik-SemiBold.ttf static/Rubik-Bold.ttf static/Rubik-ExtraBold.ttf static/Rubik-Black.ttf static/Rubik-LightItalic.ttf static/Rubik-Italic.ttf static/Rubik-MediumItalic.ttf static/Rubik-SemiBoldItalic.ttf static/Rubik-BoldItalic.ttf static/Rubik-ExtraBoldItalic.ttf static/Rubik-BlackItalic.ttf
+Not all apps support variable fonts, and in those cases you can use the static font files for Karla:
+  Karla/static/Karla-ExtraLight.ttf
+  Karla/static/Karla-Light.ttf
+  Karla/static/Karla-Regular.ttf
+  Karla/static/Karla-Medium.ttf
+  Karla/static/Karla-SemiBold.ttf
+  Karla/static/Karla-Bold.ttf
+  Karla/static/Karla-ExtraBold.ttf
+  Karla/static/Karla-ExtraLightItalic.ttf
+  Karla/static/Karla-LightItalic.ttf
+  Karla/static/Karla-Italic.ttf
+  Karla/static/Karla-MediumItalic.ttf
+  Karla/static/Karla-SemiBoldItalic.ttf
+  Karla/static/Karla-BoldItalic.ttf
+  Karla/static/Karla-ExtraBoldItalic.ttf

 Get started
 -----------